nginrsw/terminal-chat/README.md

 ```

 ## Configuration Example
-This project uses a YAML config file (`nginr_config.yaml`) to set the model and other parameters.
+This project uses a YAML config file (`nginr_config.yaml`) to extend and set the model or other parameters.
 By default, it uses the Deepseek model via OpenRouter:

 ```yaml
 model: deepseek/deepseek-r1-0528:free